Marginalising over Stationary Kernels with Bayesian Quadrature: RESULTS

 We compare our approach of MArginalising Spectral KERnels As DEnsities (MASKERADE)\footnote{https://github.com/saadhamidml/maskerade} to models previously proposed in the literature including VSSGP \citep{gal_improving_2015}, BaNK \citep{oliva_bayesian_2016}, and FKL \citep{benton_function-space_2019}.
 Results for the first two algorithms are directly taken from the papers.
 FKL hyperparameters were set to the defaults for the \texttt{spectralgp}\footnote{https://github.com/wjmaddox/spectralgp} Python package, with the $\omega_{max}$ (maximum frequency) argument modified to match the Nyquist frequency of the dataset.

 We limit the parameter space MASKERADE considers to GMMs with up to 5 components (N=5).
 The concentration of the Dirichlet prior over weights is set to $\alpha = 1$.
 The remaining priors are chosen as described in section \ref{hyperprior}.
-We initialise the BQ surrogate GPs with likelihood evaluations of parameters randomly chosen from the prior and thereafter acquire additional evaluations in batches of size 20.
-LBFGS is used to optimise both the acquisition function as well as the parameters of the hyper-kernel (which happens every 5 batches).
+We initialise the BQ surrogate GPs with likelihood evaluations of parameters randomly chosen from the prior and thereafter acquire additional evaluations using the acquisition function.
+LBFGS is used to optimise both the acquisition function as well as the parameters of the hyper-kernel.